X16Community/x16-docs/X16 Reference - 08 - Memory Map.md

 and an I2C EEPOM (for save data).
 Internal expansion cards may also use the RAM/ROM space, though this could cause conflicts.

-While they may be uncomon, since cartridges are essentially external expansion cards in a shell, that means they can also use MMIO.
+While they may be uncommon, since cartridges are essentially external expansion cards in a shell, that means they can also use MMIO.
 This is only necessary when a cartridge includes some sort of hardware expansion and MMIO was desired (as opposed to using the I2C bus).
 In that case, it is recommended cartridges use the IO7 range and that range should be the